-Text: Zhong Fu (sincerity and trust radiate from the heart), (that which reaches) the puffer fish is auspicious; it is instrumental in crossing a great river; it is advantageous (or appropriate) to persist.
+Zhong Fu (sincerity and trust radiate from the heart): Its reaching the puffer fish is auspicious; it is instrumental in crossing a great river; it is advantageous (or appropriate) to persist.

-Commentary on the text: Zhong Fu (sincerity and trust carried out through the principle of moderation); (those of) tenderness (i.e. lines 3 and 4) stay internally, while (lines 2 and 5, those of) rigidity occupy the core positions (of the lower and the upper trigrams which are the dominant positions and possess the principle of moderation).
-(Zhong Fu exhibits its norm in the form of) speaking (like the lower trigram Dui) and then Xun (i.e. modesty and obedience reflected in the upper trigram).
+Commentary on the text: Zhong Fu (sincerity and trust carried out through the principle of moderation): Those of tenderness (i.e. lines 3 and 4) stay internally, while those of rigidity (lines 2 and 5) occupy the core positions of the lower and the upper trigrams (which are the dominant positions and possess the principle of moderation).
+Zhong Fu exhibits its norm in the form of speaking initiated by the lower trigram Dui and then Xun (i.e. modesty and obedience) reflected in the upper trigram.
 Fu (sincerity and trust) cultivates the state.
-The puffer fish is auspicious (signifying) sincerity and trust reaches the puffer fish.
-It is instrumental in crossing a great river, (which is due to) boarding the hollow wooden boat (represented by Zhong Fu).
-Zhong Fu facilitates persistence (in righteousness), (as) it conforms to (the norm of) Heaven.
+The puffer fish is auspicious, signifying that sincerity and trust reaches the puffer fish.
+It is instrumental in crossing a great river, which is due to boarding the hollow wooden boat represented by Zhong Fu.
+Zhong Fu facilitates persistence in righteousness, as it conforms to the norm of Heaven.

 The upper trigram Xun expresses modesty and obedience as its feminine line prostrates itself beneath two masculine lines; the lower trigram Dui is signified as speaking.
 Once words are spoken, they must be abided by, which signifies sincerity and trust.